-Unlike therapy, sessions aren’t led by licensed therapists.
+Unlike therapy, groups aren’t led by licensed therapists.
 They’re guided by hosts who help keep the space safe, supportive, and respectful.
-And no pressure—if you’re not ready to talk in your first session, it’s totally fine to just listen in.
+And no pressure — if you’re not ready to talk in your first session, it’s totally fine to just listen in.

 Example: Let’s say you’ve recently gone through a tough breakup.
-In a peer session, you might hear someone talk about what helped them heal.
-That one insight could shift something for you—and maybe your story will do the same for someone else.
+In a peer group, you might hear someone talk about what helped them heal.
+That one insight could shift something for you — and maybe your story will do the same for someone else.

 See our full list of support sessions here.